madhurimarawat/Badger-Icons/CONTRIBUTING.md

 ## ✨ **Try Your Own Icon Styling!**

-We’ve included a sample GitHub logo styled using HTML and SVG! 🎨
+I’ve included a sample GitHub logo styled using HTML and SVG! 🎨
 Want to try it with your **favorite icon**?

 🛠️ Visit the following example files to learn more: